axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Project modules
 ---------------

-The application consists of 4 process modules.
+The application consists of 5 process modules.
 For detailed information of each module, refer to :ref:`architecture` .

+-  portal-component

 -  PortalStyle